 Peer-Delivered Services.
 Services based upon the premise that an individual with a “lived experience,” in this case military service, is uniquely able to contribute to the rehabilitation and recovery of those needing services.
-Services could include but are not limited to: operation of Peer Networking centers, support groups, information and referral services, information dissemination, outreach, advocacy, technical assistance, training, and direct services.
+Services could include but are not limited to the operation of Peer Networking centers, support groups, information and referral services, information dissemination, advocacy, technical assistance, life skills training, and direct services.

 GrantWatch ID#: 164528

 The number of awards will be dependent upon the FVA grant amounts awarded to Eligible Applicants.

 For funding information, see Page 19 of the Guidelines in Supporting Documents, below.

 Grant Funding Period: July 1, 2021, to June 30, 2022.

 Fundraising opportunity for USA, Canada, and International nonprofit organizations to host a jazz concert held in honor of their organization or cause.
 Applicants must contact the funding source prior to applying.
 In addition to funds raised through concert ticket sales

 Grants to USA nonprofit organizations to reduce social inequality and promote solutions to the climate crisis.
 Eligible programs will address the areas of racial and economic justice, corporate and political accountability; voice, creativity, and culture; and an inclusi